 The School of Computing and Information Systems is an international research leader in computer science, information systems and software engineering.

-Biomedical Engineering drives research and education in medical technologies, health informatics and healthcare delivery.
+The Department of Biomedical Engineering drives research in medical technologies, health informatics and healthcare delivery.

-Chemical Engineering has a diverse range of innovative research programs, which focus on four key engineering themes : materials development; separations technology; surface chemistry and rheology; and bioprocessing.
+The Department of Chemical Engineering focusses on four key engineering themes: materials development; separations technology; surface chemistry and rheology; and bioprocessing.

 Electrical and Electronic Engineering

-Mechanical engineering applies human and material resources to the design, construction, operation and maintenance of machines (supported increasingly by sophisticated computer technology) to move people, goods and materials; generate energy; produce goods and services; and control pollution and dispose of wastes.
+The Department of Mechanical Engineering applies human and material resources to the design, construction, operation and maintenance of machines (supported increasingly by sophisticated computer technology) to move people, goods and materials; generate energy; produce goods and services; and control pollution and dispose of wastes.